Präsident: Legacy

+The Balder and Metrans are sometimes listed as Präsident-derived cars, but the Balder was actually a 9 hp Nesselsdorf A – Vierer.

-The initial cars from Kopřivnice, which were made individually, followed production of Präsident and were derived from it.
-They were named Meteor, Nesselsdorf, Wien.
-Bergsteiger, Versucher, Adhof, Spitzbub, Balder and Metrans.
-They differed in design details; belt drive was replaced by a four speed gear-box with spur gears.
-A cable drive was used before the gearbox, but it was not successful.
+Some elements of the design were modified, e.g. the belt drive was replaced by a four speed gearbox with spur gears.
+A cable drive was attempted before the gearbox, but it was not successful.

-In 1899, the NW-cars Wien and Nesselsdorf, achieved their first significant racing success on the trotter course at the Prater Park in Vienna.
-It was the first race in Austrian monarchy at all – started on October 23, 1899.
-The driver of the winning NW-car Wien was baron Theodor von Liebig.
-The other NW-car Nesselsdorf was the second one before all concurente of four Benz-cars and four Dietrich-Bolleé cars.
-Liebig won also other races later, which led to manufacture of first true race car made by NW - the Rennzweier.
+Use in racing

+On 23 October 1899, two of these Präsident-derived cars, the Wien and the Nesselsdorf, competed in the first automobile race held in Austria-Hungary.
+The race took place in Vienna, on the Trabrennbahn Krieau, a trotting track near the Prater.
+Competing cars were the Wien, the Nesselsdorf, four Benz cars, and four Dietrich-Bolleé cars.
+Baron Theodor von Liebieg, driving the Wien, won the race, and the Nesselsdorf came in second.

+In March 1900, Liebieg raced the 192 km triangle track Nice – Draguignan – Nice, where he won the second stage outright.
+Four days later he won the four-seaters under 1000 kg class in the famous Nice – La Turbie hill climb race.

+The Präsident-derived cars Liebieg was competing with were designed for ordinary use, not racing.
+So after his successes of late 1899 and early 1900, Liebieg commissioned NW to produce a new automobile specifically designed for racing.
+NW fulfilled this order with the Rennzweier, the first race car built in Central Europe.

+Later models

 For later models the alphabets were used (A, B, S, T, U ...), and since about 1921 as the company changed name to Tatra, it uses numbers to name the models (11, 12, 20...).
 One year after the manufacture of Präsident, the First Truck was built.
 The manufacture of cars continued in Kopřivnice till 1998 with the last car Tatra T700.
 The manufacture of heavy duty trucks continues up to today.

 Even today's models (i.e. Tatra 815) follow the unique design features (such as backbone tube with swinging half-axles) which were introduced by Hans Ledwinka in 1920s, who himself took part in construction of the Präsident.
 Throughout the time, Tatra introduced to the automotive world revolutionary concepts such as modern car aerodynamics through model Tatra T77, as well as design of a "peoples car" through Tatra V570 and Tatra T97.
 However, 40 years of planned economy in Czechoslovakia made the company to specialize in heavy off-road trucks while the manufacture of cars was only subsidiary.
 The turmoil years after the Velvet revolution brought Tatra to the edge of bankruptcy and consequently the manufacture of cars was abandoned, while only the production of heavy-duty trucks continues.